 We’ll spend several days in Fes, sleeping in a charming riad with zellij mosaic tiles, in the old medina.
 Major monuments that we will visit date to the 13th and 14th centuries.
 The world’s oldest university, University of Al Quaraouiyine is here too.

-Ali will explain the mosques and madrasas with their highly decorated mosaic walls.
-This medina is much calmer than the one in Marrakech.
-Craftsmen still work and sell their products here, and like others, this medina is divided into areas by trade—the leather crafters, ceramicists, dyers, and so forth.
-Wander in the medina to find traditional arts of Morocco: carpets, leather slippers, brass lanterns, or antique silver jewelry.
+Our guide, Ali, will explain the mosques and madrasas with their highly decorated mosaic walls.
+This medina is much calmer than the one in Marrakech, with no motorcycles.
+Craftsmen still work and sell their products here.
+Wander the medina to find traditional arts of Morocco: leather slippers, or brass lanterns, antique silver jewelry, and an infinite variety of tassels.

 Ceramics and Mosaics